joshmh/blind-signer/Tutorial.md

 From [Electrum website](https://electrum.org/#download) download Electrum app.
 Verify downloaded packages following instructions given on website, and install Electrum.

-Start Electrum.
-Choose arbitrary name for your watching wallet.
-Choose option 'Standard wallet'.
-Choose option 'Use a master key' Enter your public key into box and click next.
+Start the Electrum.
+Choose an arbitrary name for your watching wallet.
+Choose the option 'Standard wallet'.
+Choose the option 'Use a master key' Enter your public key into the box and click next.
 If you want, you can choose password for the encryption of your public key (you should this, it is a good security measure).
 Note that password isn't correlated in any way with your BIP39 password and therefore should be different from it.
 After you click 'Next', your watching wallet will be ready.

-From Electrum you can now see your whole balance, generate addresses, and create unsigned transactions.
+From the Electrum you can now see your balance, generate addresses, and create unsigned transactions.

 ### Connecting the Burner Armory

-The Burner Armory functions as a little ssh server that provides commands for, reading and writing mnemonics, password and transactions.
+The Burner Armory functions as a little ssh server that provides commands for reading and writing mnemonics, password and transactions.
 In order to be able to ssh into this server, you have to set up local network.

 On the Burner Armory, set the switch to eMMC position.
 If you are using some kind of network manager on desktop, there is a high chance it will interfere with network connection (it will set up network immediately when armory boots up), so make sure it is a temporarily stopped (eg. `systemctl stop NetworkManager.service`).
 Connect the Burner USB Armory to the desktop.